-Another benefit of the Otago Central Rail Trail is that with 12 villages/station sites along its 152km length there are plenty of entry and exit points linking with Highways 85 and 87.
+The Otago Central Rail Trail has 12 villages/station sites along its 152km length there are plenty of entry and exit points linking with Highways 85 and 87.

 The gradient is never steep with the highest point is at Wedderburn making it mostly downhill hill in either direction.